-Provides a foundation for using computer technology in learning; addresses digital communication, resources and research.
-General topics include communication through electronic mail and course discussion using the World Wide Web as an information tool, online scholarly research, and digital presentations.
-Course focus is the application of technology skills in learning.
+Provides a foundation for using computer technology in nursing education.
+Addresses digital communication, resources, and research used in learning.
+Includes communication through electronic mail and course discussion using the World Wide Web as an information tool, online scholarly research, and digital presentations.
 Open to all majors.